 I vowed to establish credibility as a resume writing and career coaching expert.

+It only took a few short years to realize what the public DIDN’T know about the “careers” industry—that it actually existed.
 The Career Experts was born out of my own commitment to bolstering a highly selective group of the certified career professionals, providing rich resources for them and our audience of job seekers, and connecting the two groups with an ultimate goal of creating a successful relationship.

 My many years of experience primed me to build a community of only the highest-level career professionals and to guide them toward operating thriving, well-balanced businesses.

 Like many of my colleagues, I’ve experienced the months of feast or famine in my business, worrying that if I don’t get more certifications, I’ll be looked upon as falling behind as a career professional.

 I’ve made a commitment to dedicate my professional life to serve as a supporter, resource, and business consultant and coach to help my colleagues avoid making the same mistakes I did running my own career service business.